grigorovich-sergey/sandbox/wiser-talk.md

 One future direction was to test whether this conclusion survives a richer energy model.
 ***
-Since submission, I checked this with **Turner-2004 stacking energies**.
+Since submission, I checked this with **Turner-2004 stacking energies model**.
 I keeps the same candidate stems, constraints, repair procedure, and quantum parameters.

 The result appears robust: relaxed candidates quality still stays close to strict while keeping about **20 percent lower circuit depth**.
 Postprocessed still remains much weaker.